mvolkmann/blog/src/alfred.md

 Every time text or images are copied to the clipboard, they will be saved in the Alfred clipboard history.
-To view them, open the Alfred search input and type "clipboard" or press the hotkey which defaults to cmd-option-c.
+To view them, open the Alfred search input and type "clipboard" or press the hotkey which defaults to cmd-ctrl-option-c.
 (I changed this to cmd-shift-c to avoid conflicting with a keyboard shortcut in Xcode.)
 To paste a saved clipboard entry, click it or